The Student Health Center is open & accepting appointments as follows:

 - Consent for Treatment

 This will prevent any delays at the time of your visit.

 Flu Vaccines are available.

-Vaccinations are available by appointment or on a walk-in basis during the following hours:
+Vaccinations are available by appointment during the following hours:

 Monday, Wednesday, Thursday:

 8:30am - 11:15am